MaMwWun/MAThesis/README.md

 # Thesis: A flicker in the dark.
 Exploring MEV in the Ethereum Ecosystem </h1>

-my data is available for download [here](https://drive.google.com/drive/folders/1cVgVEUX0S994oWsd2E1X789o-jLbQLPl?usp=sharing](https://drive.google.com/drive/folders/1_J6eKtyw1vxG_27ZU0DUhYFJgEEGbTKF?usp=sharing)
+My data is available for download [here](https://drive.google.com/drive/folders/1_J6eKtyw1vxG_27ZU0DUhYFJgEEGbTKF?usp=sharing)

 **Code**

 This repository contains:

 1. A script adapted from Weintraub et al. to fetch MEV Data.
+With (minor) adjustments.[MEV Script (Weintraub et al.)]
-With (minor) adjustments in utils.py to the sleep parameter at Coingecko prices and fixes for Python utility errors.
+   - utils.py (sleep parameter >10 for Coingecko prices and fixes for Python utility error)
-Also, FlashbotsAnalysis.ipynb environmental variable fix, updated range to 2023, get all mev not only mev via flashbots [MEV Script (Weintraub et al.)]
+   - FlashbotsAnalysis.ipynb (environmental variable fix, updated range to 2023, get all mev not only mev via flashbots)
+   - add FlashbotsScraper

 2. Code for scraping the Zeromev API [ZeromevScraper]
 3. Visualizing the data using Python and Pandas.
 This script generates monthly MEV type absolute values, USD values, and detects outlier blocks.[CreatePlots]
-4. A simple script for determining end of month, corresponding blocknumber [BlocknumberStartMonth]
+4. A simple script for determining the end of month, corresponding blocknumber [BlocknumberStartMonth]

 **Datasets**